// Home / Amateur Radio / Kenwood TH-D7 Amateur Radio Handheld Transceiver

 Documentation and Datasheets

-Some documentation for the TH-D7 is shown below, together with the datasheets for the VHF and UHF power modules, for both the original and the replacing power modules.
+The datasheets for the VHF and UHF power modules for the TH-D7 are shown below, for both the original and the replacing power modules.

 - Datasheet of the original VHF (2 m) RF power module M67798LRA.